What is Alternative Media and how can it be used?

 We'll do our best to provide you with accessible material as soon as possible, however some items may take a little longer to convert.
 You can expedite this process by placing Alternative Media requests right after you've registered for classes as we prioritize work orders based on when we receive them.
 Here are some general guidelines we follow:

-- For textbooks and/or other required course material, we will make sure the standard production time is no longer than 3 weeks following your request.
+- For textbooks and/or other required course material, we will make sure the standard production time is no longer than 3 weeks from the date of the student's AIM ("Student Accommodations" portal) request (note that when the campus is closed, we will not be working on requests).

 - Syllabi and handouts (up to 30 pages) can usually be delivered to students within 4 days.

 - Exams will be available on the day the student is scheduled to test at the DRC; however, intricate and/or complex formats such as Braille, math/science graphics, or a human voice recording of the exam will require advance coordination between the student, faculty and our team.

 Do I need to own a copy of the textbook?